Mid leveleducation

 Q5

-Tell me about a time when you launched a feature that didn't achieve the expected adoption among teachers or students.
-What was the situation, what did you do to understand the root cause, and what was the outcome?
+Tell me about a time when you had to make a product decision that conflicted with what your engineering team recommended.
+What was the situation, what did you do, and what was the outcome?

 Q6